Green Card Journalist Jobs

 How does the green card process differ from H-1B sponsorship for journalists?

 The green card route through PERM is permanent, not temporary.
-Unlike the H-1B, there is no annual lottery at the EB-3 level for most nationalities, meaning your petition isn't subject to random selection.
+Unlike the H-1B visa, there is no annual lottery at the EB-3 level for most nationalities, meaning your petition isn't subject to random selection.
 The tradeoff is time: PERM labor certification, I-140 filing, and adjustment of status together can take two to four years or more depending on your country of birth and USCIS processing volumes.

 Which types of media employers have sponsored journalists for green cards?